X01XX/risc-v-memory-management-vf2/README.md

 # risc-v-memory-management-vf2
-A simple memory management method for VisionFive 2 assembler language.
+A simple memory management method for progams written in GNU 64-bit Assembler Language on a VisionFive 2 SBC.

 This project may make large Assembler Language programs more practical.